 ASIL D compliance—the highest Automotive Safety Integrity Level under ISO 26262—is non-negotiable for TCMs, given their potential to cause severe hazards like unintended acceleration.
 This demands freedom from interference (ASIL decomposition), diverse redundancy (e.g., dual-core lockstep with ECC), and verification via model-based design tools like MATLAB/Simulink.
 Metrics like SPFM >99% and LFM >90% guide development, with traceability matrices linking requirements to code.
 It requires hardware-in-the-loop (HIL) testing for ASIL D validation.

-Developing TCMs presents multifaceted challenges for engineers:
+Developing TCMs presents multifaceted challenges for engineers.
+Automotive ECU Engineering disciplines must address all of the following:

 Thermal and Mechanical Stress: Proximity to hot transmissions requires advanced cooling, yet space constraints limit airflow—solved via CFD simulations.